golemfactory/concent-deployment/README.md

 Does **not** start the console app.
 The console app should already be running in a separate terminal.

-To actually see the window you need to unhide the graphical output from the machine.
-This can be done from the VirtualBox GUI:
-- Start the machine as usual (with `vagrant up`):
-- Start VirtualBox GUI.
-    You should see that the `concent-vm` machine is running.
-- Right click `concent-vm` and select "Show" from the context menu.
-    You'll see the graphical login screen.
-- Log in as `vagrant` (the default password is `vagrant`).

 Now you can launch the GUI from a terminal:
 ``` bash
 golem-run-gui-mode.sh